 Written by: Scattering Ashes

-When you’re thinking about what to do with ashes
+When deciding what to do with ashes

 Almost half a million people in the UK are cremated every year according to the Cremation Society.
 It is now the norm for most people in the UK to choose to scatter the ashes of a loved one.
 Where in the 1960s only 20% of people removed ashes from the Crematoria now it is the other way around, only 20% of people leave them there.